I tried automatic backup of AWS Secrets Manager secrets across accounts

 --region ap-northeast-1

-The main costs for this solution are as follows:
+The main costs for this solution are:

-Resource Approximate Cost
+| Resource | Approximate Cost |

-EventBridge Custom event bus fee ($1.00 per 1 million events)
+| EventBridge | Custom event bus pricing ($1.00 per 1 million events) |

-Secrets Manager (backup side) $0.40/month per secret + $0.05 per 10,000 API calls
+| Secrets Manager (backup side) | $0.40/month per secret + $0.05 per 10,000 API calls |

 Conclusion

-By the way, I thought I could also back up to the Osaka region by entering a value for pStackSetBackupAccountReplicationRegions, but it resulted in what appears to be a permissions error (ReplicateSecretToRegions).
+Note that I thought I could also back up to the Osaka region simultaneously by entering a value for pStackSetBackupAccountReplicationRegions, but I encountered what was probably a permission error (ReplicateSecretToRegions).
+Using this option would likely require modifying the IAM deployed by aws-samples, so I skipped it in this verification.

-I hope this entry helps someone!
+I hope this entry helps someone.

 This has been Arahira from the Cloud Business Division, Consulting Department!